Find Cheap Flights to Damascus from $ 144 with eDreams

 How can I find cheap flights to Damascus on the eDreams website?

-What is the average cost to travel from the Damascus airport to the city center?
+What is the best month to travel to Damascus?

 What's a reasonable budget for a trip to Damascus?